econmed/ImageServer20ReferencedAssemblies/log4net/ReadMe.txt

 http://svn.apache.org/repos/asf/logging/log4net/tags/log4net-1.2.10/

 Simply replace FileAppender.cs in the src/Appender directory, and rebuild the library to reproduce the log4net dll file.
+Note that NAnt is used to rebuild the library with a strong name.